alexferreiradev/alexferreiradev.github.io/blog/articles/4-test-slices.md

-# Create fast pipelines for tests
+# Create fast integration tests

-The developers create in addition to code for production the code for test for better quality.
-There are some challenges to create tests, the developer need to know the libraries and frameworks for testing, the company need to create some environment similar to production increasing the cost to delivery new things, and others.
+The developers need to create tests to achieve better quality for systems.
+There are some challenges to create tests.
+The developers need to know the libraries and frameworks for testing and the company need to create some environment similar to production.
+One way to create an environment similar to production is using Testcontainers, but increase the difficult to create tests and can increase the pipeline time.
+One solution for that is to create tests only for system slices and not for all the system.
+This article show how to Spring help us to create these types of tests.

 ## Spring Tests